Unexplained stroke: Look for Lyme disease

 The antiphospholipid antibodies were negative at 6 weeks.
 “The patient slowly improved and was discharged a few weeks later,” according to Moreno Legast.
 He could walk with a cane but still had a severe right arm paresis.

-“This case reminds us that, even after standard pharmacological treatment, LNB can lead to long-term sequels,” the authors write.
+“This case reminds us that, even after standard pharmacological treatment, LNB can lead to long-term sequelae,” the authors write.

 Moreno Legast and colleagues did not, however, address whether additional antibiotic therapy might have been helpful.